-The Monastery of St. Anthony is located at an altitude of 536m, north of the village Karydi near Neapolis, on a steep rocky slope.
+The Monastery of Saint Anthony (Agios Antonios) is located at an altitude of 536m, north of the village Karydi near Neapolis, on a steep rocky slope.
 The small monastery today is uninhabited and a program of restoration of its ruined buildings has started.

-The temple of the complex is dedicated to St. Anthony and celebrates on January 17.
-It is barrel-vaulted and one of its walls rest on the rock of the mountain.
+The temple of the complex is dedicated to Saint Anthony and celebrates on January 17.
+It is barrel-vaulted and one of its walls rests on the rock of the mountain.
 Near the temple there is a small cave, which was used as a monk cell.

-It is a small monastery with the church arranged adjacent to the cells, something very common in the Catholic monasteries of Crete.
+It was a small monastery with the church arranged adjacent to the cells, something very common in the Catholic monasteries of Crete.

 - 1600: The monk John Amargianitakis founds the monastery of Saint John.